yufenhuang/MOSA-Music-mOtion-and-Semantic-Annotation-dataset/README.md

 - **Inference**

-  To make the body motion video, please select an audio file from `\sample_data\` folder, and run the following commands.
+  To make the body motion video, please select an audio file from `.\sample_data\` folder, and run the following commands.

-  The generated video will be saved to the folder `\motion_generation_model\`
+  The generated video will be saved to the folder `.\motion_generation_model\`

   ```
   python motion_generation_model\inference_motion_generation.py audiofilename